 Many great ideas fail because of underestimation of the total development cost.
-In short, it looks like this – after talking with an agency or developer, we receive an estimation which looks fine, and we accept it.
+In short, it looks like this – after talking with a ReactJS development company or developer, we receive an estimation which looks fine, and we accept it.
 But later, during the development process, many problems occur, which haven’t been taken into account before by the contractor.

 As a result, the cost of development and maintenance consistently rises, and the building process of application is sometimes postponed.
 At some point, the whole investment becomes uneconomical, which means the suspension of the project.

 Then we start looking for a cheaper option, but handing over the code isn’t as simple as it should be.
 Another possibility is that we change the idea slightly, but adding new functionalities means additional, and sometimes huge cost.

 Looking for the solution to this situation may discourage us from finishing the project, so it’s better to think about it before we even start with the development process.

 What is React?

 As you can read on the React official website, its three main features are: